 - GCBR Organization Updates (Global)

-- The Biosecurity section of Monthly Overload of Effective Altruism (Global)
+- The Biosecurity section of Monthly Overload of Effective Altruism (Global, discontinued)

 - The Public Health Agency of Sweden (FoHM) newsletter (in Swedish)